mikecinnamon/MLearning/[ML-06] Example - The churn model.md

 Out[6]: 0.842
 ```

-84.2% of rigth prediction may look like an achievement, but it is not so in this case, since the data show **class imbalance**.
+At first sight, 84.2% of rigth prediction may look like a feat, but not so if we take into account, the degree of **class imbalance** in these data.
 With only 19.4% positive cases, 80.6% accuracy can be obtained in a trivial way.
 So let us take a closer look at the performance of this model.

 As given by the method `.predict(), the `**predicted target values** are obtained as follows:

-* A **class probability** is calculated for each target value.
+* **Class probabilities** are calculated for each training unit.
 In this example, this means two complementary probabilities, one for churning (`y == 1`) and one for not churning (`y == 0`).
 These probabilities can be extracted with the method `.predict_proba()`.

-* For every sample, the predicted target value is the one with higher probability.
+* For every unit, the predicted target value is the one with higher probability.
 In scikit-learn, the class probabilities are extracted as:

 ```
 In [7]: clf.predict_proba(X)